GaloisInc/ivorylang-org/pages/hardware/index.md

 AR Drone flight controller electronics, cameras, and sensors are removed.

 *AR Drone is a trademark of Parrot SA, Paris.
-The SMACCMPilot project is not affiliated to Parrot, and does not use any Parrot technology or software.*
+The SMACCMPilot project is not affiliated with Parrot, and does not use any Parrot technology or software.*

 ![AR Drone Flight Platform with PX4 electronics installed][modifiedardrone_img]